cjerdonek/free-sampler/docs/development.md

     $ mv dist quick-sampler-app-v0.2.0
     $ tar -czf quick-sampler-app-v0.2.0.tar.gz quick-sampler-app-v0.2.0/

+Go to the GitHub project page and click the "Releases" tab.
+You should see the latest tag you pushed at the top.

+Click to "Draft a new release."
+Fill in the release information by doing the following.

+Select the latest tag.
+For the release title, type a name of the form "Quick Sample v0.2.0".

+For the release description, copy the contents of the section of [`HISTORY.md`][history] for the version.

+Also add the `.tar.gz` file to the binaries section.

+Finally, publish the release!

 [bower]: http://bower.io/
 [git]: http://git-scm.com/
 [github-pages]: https://help.github.com/categories/20/articles
+[history]: ../HISTORY.md
 [node-js]: http://nodejs.org/
 [npm]: https://www.npmjs.org/
 [quick-sampler-demo]: http://cjerdonek.github.io/quick-sampler/